CAM the Ram: Ram handlers

-Cam is taken care of by nineteen handers who participate in CAM's training and care, transportation to events, sharing CAM's story with Rams fans of all ages, and traditions such as his sprint across the end zone during home football games.
+Cam is taken care of by nineteen handlers who participate in CAM's training and care, transportation to events, sharing CAM's story with Rams fans of all ages, and traditions such as his sprint across the end zone during home football games.
 The Alumni Association encourages students from any and all majors and backgrounds to apply to join the group.
 A Ram Handlers Mission is to actively promote CSU through working with CAM the Ram and will engage with University constituents, model the Principles of Community, and uphold the tradition of CAM the Ram.

 Costumed mascot

 There is also a costumed, two legged CAM the Ram whose first appearances date back to the early 1980s.
 The newest version was unveiled in October 2010.
 During this 2010 revamp, he lost his cartoonish characteristics and began to look like a real ram.
 He now wears No. 70 on his jerseys, to signify the year that the university was established, 1870.
 CAM can be seen on all types of Colorado State University merchandise and can even be seen as a stuffed animal in the stores on campus.
 The costume CAM can be seen at majority of home sporting events as well as out in the community.